 Even though the Rossotrudnichestvo visit was something of a bust, it got me thinking about Russia and Prague, and particularly about my own neighborhood.
 If there was a Russian “Center of Science & Culture” here, what other types of buildings or institutions were located on the streets around my house?
 I really had no idea.

 Twenty-six buildings?
 It was mind-blowing.
 I had to see this for myself.
-And so it was on a pretty Saturday afternoon in April that I loaded the institute’s interactive map on my phone, grabbed my camera, and once again set out for a walk around the block.
+And so it was on a pretty Saturday afternoon in April (2018) that I loaded the institute’s interactive map on my phone, grabbed my camera, and once again set out for a walk around the block.

-I started my tour of “Russian Bubeneč,” fittingly, at Siberian Square (Sibiřské náměstí), just 200 meters from my front door.
-I pass through this leafy park (it’s not really a “square” in the traditional sense) almost every day, though I’d never associated the name with the Russian community before.
+I started my tour of “Russian Bubeneč,” fittingly, at "Siberian Square" (Sibiřské náměstí), just 200 meters from my front door.
+I pass through this leafy park (it’s not a “square” in the traditional sense) almost every day, though I’d never associated the name with the Russian community before.

 Sure enough, according to the map, Siberian Square is an important node of Russian Bubeneč, and the site of a Russian Orthodox Church, the Russian high school, and the headquarters of the Russian Trade Representative.
 The church, St Ludmila, occupies a striking, circular pavilion once used as a showroom by the trade representative.

-The school is larger than it appears from the front and there’s a long-neglected communist-era statue standing on the side.
+The school is larger than it appears from the front and there’s a long-neglected communist-era statue standing on one side.
 From here, I proceeded behind the school and along Českomalínská street, passing beside a large group of Russian-owned housing complexes.
 Russia’s holdings are extensive, but by no means are they all luxurious.
-Several buildings in this area and at another cluster, along K Starému Bubenči street, are simply ordinary Socialist-style apartment blocks you’d find in any Czech town or city.
+Several buildings in this area and at another cluster, along K Starému Bubenči street, are simply ordinary Socialist-style apartment blocks like you’d find in any Czech town or city.

 Na Zátorce street begins just opposite the embassy and runs south for about 300 meters.
-This street and adjoining Romaina Rollanda street are home to the Russian Federation’s most prestigious holdings outside the embassy complex itself.
+This street and adjoining Romaina Rollanda street are home to the Russian Federation’s most-prestigious holdings outside the embassy complex itself.
 These buildings include, in addition to the offices of Rossotrudnichestvo, several breathtaking interwar villas -- one of which, at Na Zátorce 9, once belonged to former Czech President Edvard Beneš.

-The few houses that did have signs appeared to support the Institute of Independent Journalism’s contention that, indeed, some (or even many) Russian-owned properties are being used for private or commercial purposes.
-I was shocked, for example, to see that the far-right political group, Hnutí Řád Národa (Order of the Nation), maintains an office at Edvard Beneš’s former home.
-Just across the street, at Na Zátorce 12, another villa appears to house the local headquarters of the agricultural firm JZD Slušovice.
-This this may well be the same JZD Slušovice that I wrote about in an earlier post: a shady, Communist-era collective farm that I thought had long been discredited and liquidated.
+The few houses that did have signs appeared to support the Institute of Independent Journalism’s contention that, indeed, some (or even many) Russian-owned properties were used for (illegal) private or commercial purposes.
+I was shocked, for example, to see that the far-right political group, "Hnutí Řád Národa" (Order of the Nation), maintained an office at Edvard Beneš’s former home.
+Just across the street, at Na Zátorce 12, another Russian-owned villa looked to house the local headquarters of the agricultural firm JZD Slušovice.
+This may well be the same JZD Slušovice that I wrote about in an earlier post: a shady, Communist-era collective farm that I thought had long been discredited and liquidated.

-I finished my tour of "Little Moscow" at picturesque Pushkin Square (named for Russian writer Alexander Pushkin) and eventually made my way home.
-Putting aside all of the diplomatic hanky-panky that Russia may be carrying on here in my neighborhood, it should be noted there are some distinct advantages to having lots of Russians all over the place.
+I finished my tour of "Little Moscow" at picturesque "Pushkin Square" (named for Russian writer Alexander Pushkin) and eventually made my way home.
+Putting aside all of the diplomatic hanky-panky Russia may be carrying out here in my neighborhood, it should be noted there are some distinct advantages to having lots of Russians all over the place.

 I considered stopping by at one of my favorite Russian grocery stores on the way home to pick up some vodka, smoked fish and red caviar.
-Say what you will, but Russian caviar, at least, is much better than the local Czech equivalent.
+Say what you will, but Russian caviar, at least, is better than the local Czech equivalent.

 (Scroll down for more photos of some of the most important Russian-owned buildings in my neighborhood.)